EricGebhart/wp-md/README.md

 ### html-md

 The rest of this is done with *Awk* and *Sed*.
-The 'html-md' script extracts the date and title to create the filename and creates the jekyll header for the post.
-The 'convert.sed' file is a list of sed commands to clean up and replace the HTML tags with markdown.
-Finally the output is piped through *fmt* which reformats the paragraphs from continuous text into lines with newlines.
+The _html-md_ script extracts the date and title to create the filename and creates the jekyll header for the post.
+It uses the _convert.sed_ file for cleanup and the conversion from html to markdown Finally the output is piped through *fmt* which reformats the paragraphs from continuous text into lines with newlines.
 The default is a line length of 75 characters.

+If tags and category fields were added, this script would be the one that would need to change.

 ### convert.sed